feathersui/feathersui-website/docs/as3-starling/tab-navigator.md

 ---
-title: How to use the Feathers TabNavigator component (Starling version)
+title: How to use the TabNavigator component (Starling version)
 sidebar_label: TabNavigator
 ---